Woodwork for Beginners - Green Wood Spoon Carving Workshop

 - Final shaping, sanding, and food-safe finishing oils

-What you will make
+What you’ll make

-You’ll carve the basic spoon form from a prepared green-wood blank on the day.
-Most students will take home a rough-carved spoon ready for slow drying and final finishing at home.
+- Most students will take home a rough-carved spoon ready for slow drying and final finishing at home.

-Your finished piece will become a unique, personal tool you’ll use for years.
+- Your finished piece will become a unique, personal tool you’ll use for years.

 On the day

-David will start by demonstrating how to split, axe, and prepare spoon blanks (with pre-prepared blanks ready for you to carve).
+- David will start by demonstrating how to split, axe, and prepare spoon blanks (with pre-prepared blanks ready for you to carve).

-You’ll then carve your own spoon step-by-step, with guidance tailored to your skill level.
-Throughout the day, you’ll learn how to safely control a knife, how to read the timber and how to achieve pleasing, functional shapes.
+- Throughout the day, you’ll learn how to safely control a knife, how to read the timber, and how to achieve pleasing, functional shapes.

 To finish, there will be a talk and demo on:

-- how to dry your spoon slowly without cracking
+- How to dry your spoon slowly without cracking

-- how to refine the shape once dry
+- How to refine the shape once dry

-- the best food-safe finishes
+- The best food-safe finishes

-- caring for wooden utensils
+- Caring for wooden utensils

 Who this workshop is for